alextuning/app/chart/README.md

-## App has no it's own registry so Docker image should be build loaclly
+IMPORTANT!
+App has no it's own registry so Docker image should be build loaclly

 ## Installation